-These policies are intended to reinforce our commitment to operating with integrity and in accordance with applicable laws.
-They describe our values, principles and standards that guide our decision making.
 Detailed definitions and guidance can be found in the full internal policies and we have adopted a number of specific procedures and guidelines to facilitate compliance with the Code and policies.
 Where local laws impose a lower standard than our policies, we comply with our higher standards.
 A review of these policies is part of every new hire orientation.
 Directors, officers, employees and contingent workers are expected to review and agree to these policies and we conduct an annual re-certification.
-Our Code is also shared with all of our suppliers.

 Extractive Sector Transparency Measures Act (ESTMA)

 Meeting Reporting Expectations: The vast majority of Keyera’s business involves midstream activities which are not covered by ESTMA.
 However, we do engage in oil and gas production as a result of our ownership of reserves associated with some of our facilities in Alberta.
 While our oil and gas extraction activities make up only a small portion of our business, we will be filing annual ESTMA reports reflecting applicable governmental payments associated with these activities before the end of May (150 days from our December 31 financial year-end).

 How can we help?
 Email us with comments, questions, or feedback.Let's talk